TinyTinfoil/Musical-Pomodoro/README.md

 Option|Effect|Uses
 ------|------|-----
 Make Into Playlist|This will create the "playlist" that will be synchronized with the timer.|You use this to be able to start the timer
-Nuke Task list|Removes the tasks stored in your local browser storage|If your task list becomes corrupted in any way, you can reset it with this option
+Open Music Picker|This will allow you to choose the music playing process|You use this to play audio (if wanted) Nuke Task list|Removes the tasks stored in your local browser storage|If your task list becomes corrupted in any way, you can reset it with this option
 Export tasks to file|Creates a JSON file with all your tasks|Use this to back up if you switch browsers often.
 Load tasks from file|Loads in a JSON file with tasks|Overwrites your local browser storage.
 Use it in combination with the above option
-Speak cues|Speak the name of your task aloud when it changes, or speak "Break!" when you enter a break|This mostly affects the playlist.
+Speak cues|Speak the name of your task aloud when it changes, or speak "Break" when you enter a break|This mostly affects the playlist.
 It's useful for those that want to do work with the page out of focus

 ![Options](https://user-images.githubusercontent.com/55459863/118384840-922dc000-b5d7-11eb-88fb-8325b3d4ddab.gif)